Brew Method

 Use taste and texture to decide the next change.
 Do not keep adding hours to every problem.
 Sometimes the issue is grind, dilution, filtration, stale coffee, or the wrong roast for the drink.

-Storage And Serving Ideas
+Storage and Serving Ideas

 Serve cold brew black over ice, diluted with cold water, mixed with milk or oat milk, topped with tonic or sparkling water, blended into a shake, or warmed gently after dilution.
 If you serve over lots of ice, remember that melting ice is part of the recipe.